Programming the ESP32¶

 Start the Arduino IDE, open the Preferences window with File > Preferences in the menu bar.

-It's not necessary to change setting inside the Network tab.
-But a change in the Settings tab is necessary.
+It's not necessary to change the settings inside the Network tab.
+But a change in the tab Settings is necessary.
 Add an entry to the Additional Boards Manager URLs:

-You could directly paste the following url into the input field or open the seperate window:
+You could directly paste the following url into the input field or open a separate window:

 Install the extension for ESP32¶

-Now you could install the development extension for the ESP32 into the Arduino IDE.
+Now you can install the development extension for the ESP32 at the Arduino IDE.
 Go to Tools > Board > Boards Manager...

 Use the search input file.
 Search for esp32 and select Install.